-Our study clarifies an important, though previously enigmatic, dinophyte species: E. mexicana, and provides evidence that Ensiculiferaceae, fam. nov., are composed of three lineages.
-The assignment of species to generic names was inconsistent in the past, and a possible solution to overcome this confusion was to accept a single generic name, Ensiculifera.
-However, this solution does not acknowledge the noticeable diversity of coccoid cells that corresponds to the three lineages comprising 1.
-Ensiculifera, which is characterised by calcareous coccoid cells having an apical operculum; 2.
-Pentapharsodinium, having coccoid cells with organic wall and longer or shorter protuberances; and 3.
-Matsuokaea, gen. nov., exhibiting smooth coccoid cells with organic wall.
-As M. loeblichii, comb. nov., is not closely related to species of either Ensiculifera or Pentapharsodinium, we propose the name Matsuokaea, gen. nov.
-This taxonomic solution is preferred by those dinophycologists studying primarily the coccoid cells, although it is challenging for field phycologists to dispose of three names for organisms they cannot easily be distinguished based on the morphology of the monadoid cellstaxa here recognised.
+Our study clarifies the relationships of an important, though previously enigmatic, dinophyte species, E. mexicana, and provides evidence that Ensiculiferaceae are composed of three lineages.
+The assignment of species to generic names was inconsistent in the past, and a possible solution was to accept a single generic name, Ensiculifera.
+However, that solution does not acknowledge the notable diversity of coccoid cells that corresponds to the three lineages: 1.
+Ensiculifera, characterised by a calcareous coccoid stage with an apical operculum; 2.
+Pentapharsodinium, having a coccoid stage with an organic wall and processes of varying lengths; and 3.
+Matsuokaea, gen. nov., with a smooth organic-walled coccoid stage.
+As M. loeblichii, comb. nov., is not closely related to either Ensiculifera or Pentapharsodinium, we propose the name Matsuokaea, gen. nov.
+This solution is preferred by those who study primarily the coccoid stage of dinoflagellates, but will be challenging for field phycologists who have to attribute monadoid cells to one of the three taxa recognised here.

-Taxonomic activities
+Systematics

 Dinophyceae Pascher